lancenacabuan/shared/README.md

 ## Emulating Christ: Walking in His Steps

-Emulating Christ means following His example of humility, love, and obedience.
-1 Peter 2:21 says, “Christ also suffered for you, leaving you an example, so that you would follow in His steps.”
-We are called to live as He did, in full surrender to God’s will and sacrificial love.
+To emulate Christ is to follow His example of humility, love, and obedience. **1 Peter 2:21** says, “Christ also suffered for you, leaving you an example, so that you would follow in His steps.”
+We emulate Christ by serving others selflessly and reflecting His love.

-Philippians 2:3-5 describes Christ’s humility, urging us to “regard one another as more important than yourselves.”
-We emulate Christ by serving others selflessly, reflecting His love and compassion.
-1 John 2:6 reminds us to “walk in the same manner as He walked.”
+**Philippians 2:3-5** teaches, “Do nothing from selfishness or empty conceit, but with humility of mind regard one another as more important than yourselves… Have this attitude in yourselves which was also in Christ Jesus.”

+**1 John 2:6** adds, “The one who says he abides in Him ought himself to walk in the same manner as He walked.”

+Emulating Christ is not only about moral imitation but also about **participating in His divine nature**.
+As we surrender to the Holy Spirit’s work, we grow in Christlikeness, which reflects God’s holiness in our lives.
+This transformation is empowered by the Spirit, making it possible for us to truly live as Christ lived.

 **Practical Application:**
-- Reflect on where you struggle to follow Christ’s example.
+- Reflect on areas where you struggle to follow Christ’s example.
 - Actively seek to serve others, showing Christ’s love.
-- Meditate on the Gospels to deepen your understanding of Jesus’ life.
+- Meditate on the Gospels to deepen your understanding of Jesus’ life and actions.

 ---

 ## Living Set Apart: A Call to Holiness

-Holiness means being set apart for God’s purposes.
-1 Peter 1:15-16 calls us to “be holy yourselves also in all your behavior; because it is written: ‘You shall be holy, for I am holy.’”
-Holiness isn’t about legalism but surrendering to God’s transforming work.
+Holiness means being set apart for God’s purposes. **1 Peter 1:15-16** calls us to “be holy yourselves also in all your behavior; because it is written: ‘You shall be holy, for I am holy.’”

-As 2 Corinthians 3:18 teaches, we are “being transformed into the same image from glory to glory.”
-This lifelong process helps us reject worldly values and reflect God’s purity.
-In a world of compromise, living set apart is a powerful testimony.
+**2 Corinthians 3:18** teaches, “But we all, with unveiled face, beholding as in a mirror the glory of the Lord, are being transformed into the same image from glory to glory, just as from the Lord, the Spirit.”

+Holiness is not just about avoiding sin but about surrendering ourselves to God’s transformative work. **Romans 12:1-2** urges, “Therefore I urge you, brothers, by the mercies of God, to present your bodies a living and holy sacrifice, acceptable to God, which is your spiritual service of worship.
+And do not be conformed to this world, but be transformed by the renewing of your mind.”

+The process of holiness is one of **ongoing transformation**, where we allow the Holy Spirit to renew our minds and shape our lives to reflect God’s character.
+Holiness is about internal change—being made more like Christ in our thoughts, attitudes, and actions.

 **Practical Application:**
 - Examine areas where worldly influences hinder your walk with Christ.